 Genetic testing to identify causative mutations may prove useful for patients suspected to have A1A deficiency, based on clinical findings or serum A1A levels, but that do not have evidence of the SZ or ZZ genotype by routine methods.
 Our testing performs full sequencing of the SERPINA1 coding region for the detection of rare null and non-S or non-Z disease-associated mutations.

 After local lab testing has identified individuals with increased transferrin-iron saturation in serum and serum ferritin, molecular testing can be done to establish or confirm the diagnosis of hereditary hemochromatosis.
-Our HFE gene analysis test detects the 2 common disease-causing mutations: C282Y and H63D.
+Our HFE gene analysis test detects the two common disease-causing mutations: C282Y and H63D.
 The S65C mutation is reported only when it is observed as part of the C282Y/S65C genotype.

-Early diagnosis of Wilson disease (WD) allows for treatment and prevention of permanent organ damage.
+Early diagnosis of Wilson disease allows for treatment and prevention of permanent organ damage.
 However, diagnosing WD can be challenging because its signs and symptoms are often hard to distinguish from those of other liver diseases, such as hepatitis.
 To aid clinicians, our algorithmic approach to testing ensures the right test is performed at the right time.

-A variety of laboratory tests are recommended in the initial evaluation for WD, but in approximately 95% of cases, serum ceruloplasmin is below normal.
+A variety of laboratory tests are recommended in the initial evaluation for Wilson disease, but in approximately 95% of cases, serum ceruloplasmin is below normal.

 CERS | Ceruloplasmin, Serum